-- Ensure that updated information regarding TBPG licensure, registration, and certification requirements is readily available and accessible to all potential applicants by August 31, 2020. - b) Ensure the TBPG's application forms are updated to require applicants to submit only information necessary to determine whether each applicant meets the TBPG licensing requirements by August 31, 2020. - c) Ensure that TBPG staff reviews applications in a timely and efficient manner, provides prompt feedback to applicants, assists applicants with the application process, refers appropriate applications and applicant requests to the TBPG or a TBPG Committee, as appropriate, and issues licenses, registrations, and certifications in a timely fashion when applicants have demonstrated the necessary qualifications, ongoing through August 31, 2023.
+- a) Ensure that updated information regarding TBPG licensure, registration, and certification requirements is readily available and accessible to potential applicants, ongoing through August 31, 2025. - b) Ensure the TBPG's application forms are updated to require applicants to submit only information necessary to determine whether each applicant meets the TBPG licensing requirements, ongoing through August 31, 2025. - c) Ensure that TBPG staff reviews applications in a timely and efficient manner, provides prompt feedback to applicants, assists applicants with the application process, refers appropriate applications and applicant requests to TBPG or a TBPG Committee, and issues licenses, registrations, and certifications in a timely fashion when applicants have demonstrated the necessary qualifications, ongoing through August 31, 2025.